abhayr20/single-cell-transposable-elements/README.md

 # Single cell Transposable Elements
-Single cell analysis of transposable Elements in Human Testis
+Single cell analysis of transposable Elements in Human Testis.
+FASTQ files from three single-cell studies were downloaded and BAM files containing transposable element expression were generated using scTE.
+Single cell data was analysed using scanpy.

 ## Analysis software for obtaining single cell TE count matrix
 - [scTE](https://github.com/JiekaiLab/scTE): An algorithm that quantifies TE expression in single-cell sequence data